E3245/WotC_Gameplay_Misc_WeaponGunsmith/WotC_Gameplay_Misc_WeaponGunsmith/ReadMe.txt

 [h1][b]LOG[/b][/h1]
 [h1]-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.-.[/h1]

-Release ver: 1.002:
+Release ver: 1.003:
 [list]
-	 [*]Fixed issue where upgrading a GS weapon would not inherit any modifications from the previous tier.
+	 [*]Fixed issue where Weapon Gunsmith Button did not appear.
-	 [*]Fixed issue where mod updates could break weapon gunsmith states.
+	 [*]Added ability for Receivers to change the localization of weapon categories when customizing.
 [/list]